Last Updated on June 26, 2025 by George Pavlopoulos

 2) Social media tools and other software

 One can extend the list of useful blogging software forever.
-For example, after all these years of blogging, I can’t think of myself not using Grammarly.
+For example, after all these years of blogging, I can’t imagine not using Grammarly.
 Grammarly is the best grammar and spelling checker out there.
 I use it all the time, and it’s an awesome tool for language suggestions.
 Let alone, of course, that I can’t think about my blogging life without email marketing software.
 Early on, I decided to build my email list on Mailerlite, and I never regretted it.

-3) Blogging ebooks and courses
+3) Blogging ebooks, and courses

 Apart from the courses, there are also blogging ebooks to organize your workflow.
-I have recently released two ebooks about blogging that are currently on offer for 6,99 euros.
+I have recently released two e-books about blogging that are currently on offer for € 6.99.
 In these two ebooks, you’ll learn 5 things to do before publishing a blog post and another 5 tips to do after publishing a blog post.
 Check my blogging ebooks here.

 4) Ads